Skip to main content

 BulkDataURI

-The bulkDataURI configuration option allows the datasource to use the bulkdata end points for retrieving metadata if originally was not included in the response from the server.
+The bulkDataURI configuration option alters how the datasource uses the bulkdata end points for retrieving metadata if the data was originally not included in the response from the server.
 This is useful for the metadata information that are big and can/should be retrieved in a separate request.
 In case the bulkData URI is relative (instead of absolute) the relativeResolution option can be used to specify the resolution of the relative URI.
-The possible values are studies, series and instances.
-Certainly the knowledge of how the server is configured is required to use this option.
+The possible values are studies, series.

 bulkDataURI: {